rwnx/pynonymizer/doc/strategyfiles.md

 # Strategyfiles

-Strategyfiles are YAML configurations containing the "What" and the "How" of the anonymization process *for a database*.
+Strategyfiles are configurations containing the "What" and the "How" of the anonymization process *for a database*.

 pynonymizer can parse a strategyfile into a `DatabaseStrategy`, which will be used as a set of instructions during an anonymization run.

+## Format
+Strategyfiles can be written in json or yaml, as the basic structure is the same.
+As long as your file has a well-formed file + extension, pynonymizer should be able to use the appropriate parser.

+The below examples will be given in yaml, although the underlying structures will be the same in both languages.

 ```yaml
 tables: